State Correction Officers and Security Hospital Treatment Assistants Plan

 For ERS Tier 3, 5 and 6 Members (Article 14-CO)

-Escalation is the annual increase or decrease of a benefit, based on the cost-of-living index.
-Benefits can be eligible for either full or partial escalation.
+Escalation is the annual increase or decrease of a service retirement, disability retirement or death benefit, based on the cost-of-living index.
+Your benefit can be eligible for either full or partial escalation.
 If a benefit is eligible for full escalation, it will increase or decrease each April at a rate equal to the increase or decrease in the cost-of-living index or 3 percent, whichever is less.
 However, a benefit will never decrease below the original amount paid.